About Us: The Commissioner's Message

 Welcome to the Virginia Department for Aging and Rehabilitative Services

-Our Commonwealth now benefits from a new agency, DARS.
-The agency was created by merging the former Department of Rehabilitative Services and Department for the Aging.
-In 2013, the adult services units from Virginia’s Department of Social Services will become part of DARS.
-DARS’ merger was proposed by Gov. McDonnell and took effect July 1 to provide and advocate for the highest quality of services to help older Virginians and those with disabilities to maximize and secure their employment, independence and full inclusion into society and guide the Commonwealth in preparing for an aging population.
+Our Commonwealth benefits from a relatively new agency, DARS, created in 2012 by merging the former Department of Rehabilitative Services and Department for the Aging.
+In 2013, the adult services units from Virginia’s Department of Social Services became part of the agency.
+DARS provides and advocate for the highest quality of services to help older Virginians and those with disabilities to maximize and secure their employment, independence and full inclusion into society and guide the Commonwealth in preparing for an aging population.

-At the state level, this new agency will work with its community partners to be more effective in strategic planning, budgeting, program monitoring and evaluation and training and technical support.
-The agency will be at the center of the Commonwealth's response to two critical emerging issues.
+At the state level, this agency works with its community partners to be more effective in strategic planning, budgeting, program monitoring and evaluation and training and technical support.
+The agency is at the center of the Commonwealth's response to two critical emerging issues:

 First, many Virginians who are often referred to as “boomers” or “seniors” are in, or are approaching, their retirement years.
 They rightly expect to be secure in their efforts to age in place and to have safe options for their long-term care needs.
 DARS will be there for them.